 If you notice that you have a Indian Meal moth infestation at your property or commercial area it can be monitored and controlled using pheromone traps.
 They are laboratory replications of the moths own pheromones, which they use to communicate with each other.
 This way they get attracted and stick to the trap’s sticky surface, which allows for precise location and control of an infestation.

-Prime Pest Control offers Indian Meal moth treatment, control and prevention services to domestic and commercial customers.
+Prime Pest Control offers Indian Meal moth treatment, control and prevention services for residential and commercial customers across London and all surrounding counties.
 Our experienced pest technicians have been tackling Indian meal moth and other stored product infestation for several years now and are constantly ensuring they are up to date with the latest techniques and trends in the pest control industry.
-Trained by the BPCA, they will put in practice their knowledge, skills and expertise to create a tailored integrated pest management scheme for the complete eradication of your Indian Meal Moth infestation, taking into consideration your personal or business needs and requirements.
-Whether you live or your business is based in North, South, West and East London and the surrounding counties, Prime Pest Control can provide you with high quality and efficient pest control services.
+Trained by the British Pest Control Association (BPCA), our technicians apply their knowledge, skills and expertise to create custom tailored, integrated pest management (IPM) scheme for the complete eradication of the Indian Meal Moth infestation.
+We always take into consideration all of the customer’s personal or business needs and requirements.
+Regardless of where is your business or residential property situated – North, South, West or East London, Prime Pest Control is able to provide swift and effective pest control.

 About Indian meal moths